 Weight

-When we considered the weight of each ski helmet, we first noted if noted how heavy they were when carrying them in packs while climbing up for backcountry skiing.
+When we considered the weight of each ski helmet, we first noted how heavy they were when carrying them in packs while climbing up for backcountry skiing.
 In the end, the scale gave the final say.
 From there, the score for weight was based on those considerations.

 Goggle Compatibility